-Discover the real Turkey with Olympic Holidays and laze on hidden coves or dive into some of the most wonderful snorkeling sites in Europe or hire a yacht for a day to sail along the magnificent coastline to enjoy spectacular scenery.
+Discover the real Turkey and laze on hidden coves, dive into some of the most wonderful snorkelling sites in Europe or, hire a yacht for a day to sail along the magnificent coastline to enjoy spectacular scenery.

 Walk in the mountains and hillsides of this fascinating cultural land and perhaps explore rich archaeological gems such as the ancient cities of Ephesus and Troy.

 As well as culture, tuck into Turkish cuisine; enjoy seafood and glass of wine as the sun sets over the sparkling sea or try a refreshing tea at a local bazaar and of course, the sweet Turkish delight!

 From street-side snack stalls to the finest food in a characterful restaurant, you will find something to your taste in Turkey.
 There is a wide range of dishes, with each region having its own specialities, and there are an equally wide range of places in which to enjoy them.
 Meat dishes are the norm, but vegetarians will be find a good number of lentil and rice dishes, and stuffed vegetables.
 The turks love vegetables almost as much as they do meat, and the aubergine is the favourite.
 Freshly caught fish is available, but can be expensive.
 Of course, the doner kebab is a popular along with the pied (Turkish pizza).
 In the morning stuffed pastries or borek can be bought street stalls.
 For the British traveller, there will be plenty of new culinary experiences.

 An authentic Turkish experience can be combined with a raucous nights drinking at one of Turkey's meyhanes.
 These tavernas serve raki, beer and wine, along with an awe-inspiring selection of mezes (starters), succulent kebabs and fruits of the season.
 A favourite location for raki drinking, the atmosphere gets louder and merrier as the night progresses.